 Barry scholarships are awarded annually to talented incoming freshmen and transfer students based on scholastic achievement.
-Scholarships may be renewable providing the recipient maintains a cumulative grade point average of 3.00 or above.
+The amount ranges from \$1,000 to \$13,500 annually and is also based on the student's housing status.
+Students must maintain a cumulative grade point average of 3.0 or above to renew scholarships, and any change in housing status may also impact the amount of the scholarship.
 Scholarships for graduate, ACE and students enrolled in off-campus programs are limited.